yalang/ya/README.md

 ## Known Issues

 As of now it has been tested on MacOS only.
-It might run linux as well but not tested yet.
+It might run on linux as well but not tested yet.

 On printing any arabic number it prints number.